-Just past the splendid Piazza dei Cavalieri, where the Scuola Normale Superiore is located, we come to the next stop: the Egyptological Collections.
-You may wonder what Pisa has to do with Egypt and the pharaohs?
-Simple, Ippolito Rosellini was born in Pisa, the “father of Italian Egyptology”, who together with the French Champollion led in 1828 the expedition to Egypt and Nubia, which later proved to be fundamental for the study of ancient Egypt.
-The Collections have been enriched in recent years by a series of interesting pieces, the result of various donations from private individuals, and are considered of great historical, archaeological and educational value.
+Near the splendid setting of Piazza dei Cavalieri, home of the prestigious Scuola Normale Superiore, we come to the site of the Egyptological Collections.
+You may wonder what Pisa has to do with Egypt and the pharaohs!
+Ippolito Rosellini, the “father of Italian Egyptology”, was born in Pisa.
+Together with the Frenchman Champollion, he led the expedition to Egypt and Nubia in 1828, which later proved to be fundamental for the study of ancient Egypt.
+The collections have been enriched by a series of precious pieces, the result of donations from private people.

-After Egypt, the next stop takes us to the Classical age: the Gipsoteca of Ancient Art, set up in the former Church of San Paolo all’Orto behind the Teatro Verdi (drama, dance and opera season).
-The collection includes about one hundred pieces, including replicas of masterpieces of Greek statuary but also Etruscan and Roman.
+After Egypt, the next stop is the Gipsoteca of Ancient Art, in the former Church of San Paolo all’Orto behind the Teatro Verdi.
+The collection includes about one hundred pieces, including replicas of masterpieces of Greek but also Etruscan and Roman statuary.
 The particular location lends itself to the organization of events and workshops.